pipps42/rift-sim/docs/04-development/DEVELOPMENT-ROADMAP.md

 **Goal**: Connect all tested systems into a working game loop.

 ### What Works Today
-- V3 GameAction System executes actions perfectly in isolation
+- V3 GameAction System executes actions perfectly in isolation (18 actions)
 - CardScriptRuntime executes card scripts perfectly in isolation
 - Managers handle lifecycle and resources correctly
 - Database stores/retrieves cards correctly
+- **CardStateScanner** ⭐ provides UI with playable cards and activatable abilities
+- GameManager query methods (`getPlayableCards`, `getActivatableCards`) work
+- `activateAbility()` partially works (70% - missing CardContext building)

 ### What Doesn't Work
-**The systems don't talk to each other!**
+**The player action layer is missing!**

-Example: When a player plays Yasuo:
+Example: When a player wants to play Yasuo:
-1. ❌ GameManager has no `playCard()` method
+1. ❌ GameManager has no `playCard()` method to handle the request
-2. ❌ Nobody calls CardScriptRuntime to execute Yasuo's script
+2. ❌ No integration calls CardScriptRuntime to execute Yasuo's onPlay script
-3. ❌ Combat doesn't trigger Yasuo's "when I attack" ability
+3. ❌ CombatManager doesn't trigger Yasuo's "when I attack" ability
 4. ❌ processDeaths doesn't call Yasuo's onDeath hook

 ---